-The epic, ever evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga
+The epic, ever-evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga

 “There is currently a hold on the Woodstock 50 on-sale date,” a Woodstock 50 manager says in the email obtained by Billboard.
 “We are waiting on an official press statement from Woodstock 50 regarding updated announce, ticket pricing, and overall festival information.
 We will get this information to you as soon as we receive it.”

 April 23, 2019: No permit?
-No show.
+No show

 Woodstock 50’s permit from the Department of Health is reportedly still under review.
 According to the DOH, applications for a mass gathering permit must be made 15 days before the first day of advertising the event.
 The DOH received Woodstock 50’s application on April 15.